MartinPellizzer/terrawhisper-compiler/articles/aesculus-hippocastanum/medicine/benefits.md

 ## 3. Strengthens Capillaries

 Horse Chestnut strengthens capillaries thanks to its rich content of aescin, a bioactive compound renowned for its vascular protective properties.
 Aescin acts by inhibiting enzymes that break down capillary walls, reducing permeability and preventing fluid leakage.
 The seeds of Aesculus hippocastanum contain approximately 13-30% aescin, with studies indicating that higher concentrations yield more pronounced vascular benefits.
-Furthermore, horse chestnut contains significant quantities of flavonoids such as quercetin and kaempferol, which contribute to its anti-inflammatory and antioxidant effects, further supporting capillary integrity.
+Furthermore, Horse Chestnut contains significant quantities of flavonoids such as quercetin and kaempferol, which contribute to its anti-inflammatory and antioxidant effects, further supporting capillary integrity.
 The synergistic action of these constituents reinforces blood vessel walls, reducing the risk of capillary fragility and associated issues.

 The primary constituents and preparations that make horse chestnut strengthen capillaries are shown in the following illustration.

 ![Horse Chestnut Strengthens Capillaries](/images/aesculus-hippocastanum-medicine-benefits-strengthens-capillaries.jpg "Horse Chestnut Strengthens Capillaries")

 Examples of health conditions that can benefit from Horse Chestnut's capillary-strengthening effects include chronic venous insufficiency (CVI), a condition characterized by poor blood circulation in the legs.
-Studies have shown that horse chestnut extract can alleviate symptoms like leg swelling and pain in individuals with CVI.
-Additionally, conditions such as varicose veins and hemorrhoids, both stemming from compromised blood vessel function, may also benefit from the vascular support provided by horse chestnut.
+Studies have shown that Horse Chestnut extract can alleviate symptoms like leg swelling and pain in individuals with CVI.
+Additionally, conditions such as varicose veins and hemorrhoids, both stemming from compromised blood vessel function, may also benefit from the vascular support provided by Horse Chestnut.

 To harness the capillary-strengthening benefits of Horse Chestnut, the seeds are commonly utilized.
 Extracts with standardized aescin content, ranging from 16% to 20%, are widely available and recommended for therapeutic use.
 These extracts can be formulated into oral supplements, creams, or gels for topical application.
 The recommended dosage for oral supplements typically ranges from 100 to 300 mg per day, depending on the severity of the condition.
-External applications, such as gels or creams containing horse chestnut extract, can be directly applied to affected areas to enhance local vascular resilience.
+External applications, such as gels or creams containing Horse Chestnut extract, can be directly applied to affected areas to enhance local vascular resilience.

 ## 4. Diminishes Varicose Veins